 Affordable housing, education, healthcare, mental health treatment, childcare, transportation, job training, parks, and community centers are also all part of public safety.
 We must invest more in preventing crime in addition to improving how we respond to it.

 When I confronted Trump's Director of the Environmental Protection Agency in a restaurant in 2018, I told him, "I urge you to resign for what you're doing to the environment" and noted that "we deserve to have someone at the EPA who takes climate change seriously."
 I told him that the child on my hip, like all children, deserved better.
 Three days later, Scott Pruitt resigned.
-But three years later, the effects of his devastating rollbacks on top of years of half-measures have brought us to a point where infrastructure is crumbling from high heat.
+But three years later, the effects of his devastating rollbacks on top of years of half-measures have brought us to crisis point.

 I've worked as a restaurant server, a barista, an MCPS teacher, and now an organizer at a nonprofit that fights for justice alongside labor unions and grassroots advocacy groups.